-The value of futures contracts or swaps fluctuates daily, and cash settlements made daily, where applicable, by the Fund are equal to the change in unrealized gains or losses that are best determined at the settlement price.
+The daily fluctuation of futures contracts or swaps, along with daily cash settlements made by the Fund, where applicable, are equal to the change in unrealized gains or losses that are best determined at the settlement price.
 These unrealized gains or losses are recorded and reported as such until the Fund closes out the contract or the contract expires.
 Margin paid or deposited in respect of futures contracts or swaps is reflected as a receivable in the Statement of Financial Position - Margin on derivatives.
 Any change in the variation margin requirement is settled daily.